dafny-lang/dafny/docs/DafnyRef/Grammar.md

 ## 2.1.
 Dafny Input {#sec-unicode}

-Dafny source code files are readable text encoded as UTF-8 Unicode (because this is what the Coco/R-generated scanner and parser read).
+Dafny source code files are readable text encoded as UTF-8 Unicode, where each decoded character has to fit a single UTF-16 character.
+This means that every character has to be assignable to a C# 'char', which has 65536 values.
+This is what the Coco/R-generated scanner and parser read.
-All program text other than the contents of comments, character, string and verbatim string literals consists of printable and white-space ASCII characters, that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters.
+All program text other than the contents of comments, character, string and verbatim string literals consists of printable and white-space UTF-8 Unicode characters. that is, ASCII characters in the range `!` to `~`, plus space, tab, cr and nl (ASCII, 9, 10, 13, 32)  characters.

 However, a current limitation of the Coco/R tool used by `dafny`